-Besides there is a national Kazakh hall in the museum decorated like national yurt where you will learn about Kazakh traditions.
+Besides, there is a national Kazakh hall in the museum decorated like a national yurt where you will learn about Kazakh traditions.

 Traditionally cosmonauts arrive in Baikonur two weeks before the launch.
 For all this time they live in Cosmonaut hotel (pad 17) under quarantine.
 That means that neither cosmonauts are allowed to go to the city nor the strangers are allowed to the pad area.

-The crews leave the hotel 6 hours before the launch and go to the pad 254 where the prime crew is to take on the spacesuits and held a closed press-conference attended by closest family members and authorities.
+The crews leave the hotel 6 hours before the launch and go to Pad 254 where the prime crew is to take on the spacesuits and hold a closed press-conference attended by closest family members and authorities.

 We are going to follow the cosmonauts’ steps for the whole launch day (or night depending on the launch time).
-Thus we also are going to the pad 254 where the crew members already wearing Sokol rescue spacesuit will report to the State Commission about the readiness for the launch.
+Thus we are also going to Pad 254 where the crew members already wearing Sokol rescue spacesuit will report to the State Commission about the readiness for the launch.
 After that our cosmonauts go to the launchpad.

-That’s a final lap after that – the space.
+That’s the final lap after that – the space.